 BUSA 4900 - Independent Study/Directed Research and Readings (Variable Credit) Special work arranged in consultation with instructor.
 Requires approval of the Dean or Associate Dean.
-Prerequisite(s): Admission to the School of Business.

 Business Law (BLAW)

 BLAW 2106 - Legal Environment of Business (3-0-3)

 An introduction to the legal, regulatory, political, social, ethical, culture, environmental, and technological issues which form the context for business.
 The course will include an overview of the impact of demographic diversity on organizations.
 Prerequisites: Exempt or exit Learning Support.